mgcaret/rom4x/README.md

 #### Basic Functional Tests

   1. Boot ProDOS from power off.
-Run SlotScan 1.62 and confirm that the slots are identified as expected:
+Run SlotScan 1.62 and confirm that the slots are identified as expected, see below.
-    - Port 1: Serial Port (#1)
-    - Port 2: Serial Port (#1)
-    - Port 3: 80-Column Port (#8)
-    - Port 4: RamCard SmartPort: 1 Device Found
-      - Manufacturer #0
-      - Device 1: "RAMCARD", ...
-        - Type: Mem. expansion  ...
-    - Port 5: SmartPort
-    - Port 6: Disk ][ Port
-    - Port 7: Mouse Port (#0)
   2. With no bootable ProDOS RAMdisk, boot the system from power off or ctrl-oa-reset.
     - Expected:  The system boots the same as an unmodified ROM 4.
   3. With a bootable ProDOS RAMdisk containing ProDOS, boot the system from power off or ctrl-oa-reset.